maciejg-git/litewind-alpine-documentation/documentation/input.md

 ### Additional elements

-Input has few additional elements and props for commonly used features like icons or clear buttons.
-Here is a complete example with everything enabled.
-The elements for icons, prepending and appending content are marked with the respective `data` attributes.
+The input includes several additional elements and props for common features like icons and clear buttons.
+Below is a complete example with all options enabled.
+Elements for icons, prepended and appended content are marked using the appropriate `data-*` attributes.

 {% render "example.liquid" example: "examples/input-props.html", tabs: examples.inputProps %}